MattiaRiola/is-pizzeria-project/ReportToBe.md

 ## Goal, goal type, vision, mission, strategy
 No change
 ## Culture
-- "striving for customer satisfaction"
+- "Striving for customer satisfaction"
 ## Structure
 No change
 ### IT office